OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-02.md

 ## 1 Chronicles 2:11

-Nahshon was the father of Salma, and Salma was the father of Boaz.
+Nahshon became the father of Salma, who in turn became the father of Boaz.

 ---

 ## 1 Chronicles 2:12

-Boaz fathered Obed, and Obed fathered Jesse.
+Boaz became the father of Obed, and Obed became the father of Jesse.

 ---